corda/corda-docs/content/en/docs/corda-enterprise/4.6/flow-pause-and-resume.md

 flow retryAllPausedHospitalized
 ```

-In all cases the shell prints a message stating if the operation succeeded or not.
+In all cases, the shell prints a message stating if the operation succeeded or not.

 ### Pausing and retrying flows from RPC